kaste/mockito-python/docs/the-functions.rst

 .. autofunction:: expect
 .. autofunction:: mock
 .. autofunction:: unstub
+.. autofunction:: spy
+.. autofunction:: spy2

+This looks like a plethora of verification functions, and especially since  you often don't need to `verify` at all.

 .. autofunction:: verify
+.. autofunction:: verifyNoMoreInteractions
+.. autofunction:: verifyZeroInteractions
 .. autofunction:: verifyNoUnwantedInteractions
-.. autofunction:: spy
-.. autofunction:: spy2
+.. autofunction:: verifyStubbedInvocationsAreUsed